 Session 2: July 10 – July 21, 2017

 Session 3: July 24 – August 4, 2017

 *For all sessions, students move in the Sunday before classes begin.
 For example, Session 1 move-in is on Sunday, June 25.

 The application deadline is two weeks prior to the start of each session, depending on space.
 Students interested in financial aid or payment plans should apply early, as aid is first-come, first-served.

 14 Plus Plan – $356

 Meal plan numbers denote how many meals the participant will receive each week.

 All housing is in Boston University dormitories and all meal plans are furnished by BU Dining Services.
+Most students will be placed in double occupancy dorms, although some students may have their own room.
 If you live within close proximity of us, then boarding is optional.